muganga-charles/Sortins-Alogrithms/README.md

 # Sorting-Alogrithms
-A number of algrithms are
+A number of algorithms are